Information Bulletin: Funding of Quebec Pension Plans – New scale proposed for establishing the target level of the stabilization provision

 - For plans with a stabilization deficit (plans that either are in deficit or have a surplus below the target level less 5% on a going concern basis), the increase may constitute a significant financial burden, in particular for mature plans for which an increase of 1% to 2% of the provision to be funded represents a significant proportion of the payroll.

 - Plans for which the proposed scale includes the greatest increases are those where the asset duration/liability duration ratio is greater than 50% and the variable-income proportion is equal to or greater than 60%.
 For instance, the stabilization provision target level for a plan with an asset duration/liability duration ratio of 75% and with 60% variable-income investments would be increased by 4% (from 13% to 17%).
-As such, the proposed scale will:
+As such, the new scale will:

 - Require a greater provision for plans with relatively aggressive investment policies;